• Study Abroad

 A Guide to calculating CGPA to percentage to study abroad.webp

-Assessing one’s academic performance is essential to decide the future course of action.
+Assessing one’s academic performance is essential for determining the future course of action.
 One of the primary reasons to measure this performance is to identify and acknowledge a student's skills, which further helps in scrutinizing career options or subjects that fit their potential.

 Different colleges and universities in India use different methods to measure a student’s academic performance, but percentage-based and Cumulative Grade Point Average (CGPA) grading systems are the two most popular methods used.